4 Classic Pitfalls in AI Vendor Selection

 AI vendor selection is a strategic choice.
 Avoid predictable traps, anchor pilots to production outcomes, and insist on portability and governance from day one.
 Use the Six Dimensions framework to evaluate rigorously, and use the Hidden Costs narrative to align stakeholders on why discipline matters.

-Apply these safeguards with our Enterprise AI Vendor Evaluation Scorecard.
+Apply these safeguards with our Enterprise AI Vendor Evaluation Scorecard and checklist.
 Compare vendors across pitfalls and success dimensions—scalability, compliance, integration, and partnership—to reduce risk and accelerate adoption.